 Grab your mountain bike and make the most our natural terrain here at Ben Lomond.

 Mountain Bikes are only permitted on the formed gravel road within Ben Lomond National Park.
 They are not permitted on the ski field area or on walking tracks.
-There are several licensed commercial operators offering Ben Lomond descent rides.

 • ALPINE VILLAGE TO LOWER CARPARK